Research Topics

 Hepatitis C is a liver infection caused by the hepatitis C virus.
 Hepatitis C can range from a mild illness lasting a few weeks to a serious, lifelong illness.
 Hepatitis C is often described as “acute,” meaning a new infection or “chronic,” meaning lifelong infection.
 The virus is most commonly spread through sharing needles syringes, or other equipment used to inject drugs; accidental needle-sticks in healthcare settings; and being born to a mother who is already infected.
 VA research into hepatitis C addresses prevention, treatment, and managing quality of life.

-Each "widget" below is populated by a dynamic search of the HSR&D website and its underlying databases.
+Each section below is populated by a search of the HSR website.
 Search results are generated based on the search term "Hepatitis C".
-Results are updated regularly, as new data are available.
+Results are updated as new data are available.

 Citations